Headless torso discovered in home fish tank confirmed as missing California bartender

 The bizarre case began when neighbors repeatedly called police saying they had not seen or heard Egg since June.
 They also reported they had seen suspicious people coming and going from the residence.

-On August 14, a hazardous materials cleanup crew showed up at the house, prompting neighbors to call police.
+On Aug.
+14, a hazardous materials cleanup crew showed up at the house, prompting neighbors to call police one more time.
 Days later, officers returned with a search warrant and cadaver dogs, and made the gruesome discovery.

 No homicide charges have been filed in the case.